Your Pet, Our Passion.

 Why does my indoor cat keep sneezing?

-If you notice your cat sneezing often, make sure to contact your trusted vet as soon as possible so that they can discuss appropriate treatments.
+If you notice your cat sneezing often, make sure to contact your vet as soon as possible so that they can discuss appropriate treatments.
 Other causes of sneezing are less common, but if your vet suspects it is not an infection, they can discuss these with you.
-Remember, if you have contact with cats from feline colonies, cat shelters, or any cat with unknown immunity or respiratory signs, it is advisable to thoroughly wash your hands and change your clothes before returning home to your own cats.
+If you have contact with cats from feline colonies, cat shelters, or any cat with unknown immunity or respiratory signs, it is advisable to thoroughly wash your hands and change your clothes before returning home to your own cats.

 Why does my kitten keep sneezing?